maheshmnj/prompt-driven-software-development/Readme.md

 User authentication is implemented using JWT for secure and stateless communication.
 Passwords are hashed before storing them in the database to enhance security.
+Routes are protected using middleware to ensure that only authenticated users can access them.

 ### Contributing